 \subsection{The bispectrum}

 We now have all the ingredients to compute the bispectrum of the curvature perturbation $\zeta$, defined by

 At leading order in the slow-roll parameters, $\zeta$ is given by

-We find analytical expressions for all the four diagrams, by acting with the weight-shifting operators on $F_{\text{SE,SB}}$, as outlined Eq.\,\eqref{WSbispectrum}.
+We find analytical expressions for all the four diagrams, by acting with the weight-shifting operators on $F_{\text{SE,SB}}$, according to Eq.\,\eqref{WSbispectrum}.
 These results are summarised in the inserts below.

 The one-loop bispectrum depends on the arbitrary renormalization scale $\mu$.
-However, after renormalizing both the speed of sound $c_s$ and the coefficient A of the cubic operator $\dot{\pi}^3$, the complete bispectrum—comprising contributions from contact cubic terms and one-loop diagrams—is guaranteed to be independent of $\mu$.
+However, after renormalizing both the speed of sound $c_s$ and the coefficient A of the cubic operator $\dot{\pi}^3$, the complete bispectrum—which is the sum over contributions from the contact cubic terms and the one-loop diagrams—is guaranteed to be independent of $\mu$.
 To isolate and visualize the one-loop contribution specifically, we subtract the $\mu$-dependent parts of the bispectrum for each diagram.
-These subtracted components correspond to the terms highlighted in purple in the final lines of Equations \eqref{BSB1} and \eqref{BSB2}.
-Importantly, the subtracted parts are degenerate with the bispectrum contributions from the local operators $\dot{\pi}^3$ (for the SB1 diagram) and $\dot{\pi}(\partial_i\pi)^2$ (for the SB2 diagram).
+These subtracted components are highlighted in purple in the final lines of Equations \eqref{BSB1} and \eqref{BSB2}.
+Importantly, the subtracted parts are degenerate with the bispectrum induced by the local operators $\dot{\pi}^3$ (for the SB1 diagram) and $\dot{\pi}(\partial_i\pi)^2$ (for the SB2 diagram).
 By subtracting these terms, we isolate the genuine one-loop contributions that are not degenerate with local EFT operators.

 We first estimate the upper bounds on the size of the non-Gaussianity, which is commonly defined in terms of the bispectrum evaluated at the equilateral configuration $k_1 = k_2 = k_3$, i.e.,

 For each diagram, perturbative unitarity bounds on the couplings, given by \eqref{lambda1bounds}, \eqref{gbound} and \eqref{lambda2bounds}, combined with the weak mixing assumption \eqref{weakmix} (relevant for the SE1/2 graphs), impose the following upper bounds on $f_{\text{NL}}$: